-Advice and Information – you need a law degree for this one, but anyone legally qualified can apply.
-You would be helping us respond to written queries from the public about their rights.
+Advice and Information – you would be helping us respond to written queries from the public about their rights.

-All volunteering roles are based in our office in London, and we generally look for a commitment of at least one day a week for a minimum of four months.
+Administrative support roles are based in our office in London.
+Advice and Information roles are remote.
+We generally look for a commitment of at least one full working day a week for a minimum of three months and up to six.